archeranimesh/pelicanBlog/content/articles/pelican/publishing-blog-github-pages.md

         + `git commit -m "first commit"`
         + `git remote add origin https://github.com/pelicanBlog/pelicanBlog.github.io.git`
         + `git push -u origin master`
-        + After the above command, just launch this url in your browser, `https://username.github.io/`, just change `username` with your username.
+        + After the above command, just launch this URL in your browser, `https://username.github.io/`, just change `username` with your username.
     - Since the original source folder we create with `output ` directory mentioned in `.gitignore `, we can now add this repository as a submodule in that repository, to provide a link between both the source and the `output`
         + Go to the root of the blog content, in this case `cd ~/mySampleBlog`
         + `git submodule add -f https://github.com/pelicanBlog/pelicanBlog.github.io.git output`